-Not everyone who has RA will need surgery.
+Not everyone who has rheumatoid arthritis will need surgery.
 In fact, thanks to earlier diagnosis and newer, more effective DMARDs, fewer people with RA require surgery to repair joints now than ever before.

 If joints do become damaged by RA to the point where surgery is necessary, there are several different surgical options.
 Arthroplasty, or joint replacement, is the most common technique used for severe knee and hip problems.
 Arthrodesis, or joint fusion, is used to stabilize and relieve pain in wrists, ankles, spine, fingers, and thumbs.
 In earlier stages of RA, synovectomy, or removal of portions of inflamed synovial membrane that lines the inside of joints, may improve pain in wrists and knees.
 Tendon repair can restore function to joints when RA leads to weakening and tearing.

-There is no specific diet that helps everyone with rheumatoid arthritis, but many physicians and researchers studying the effects of nutrition in people with RA recommend a balanced diet with plenty of fresh fruit and vegetables, whole grains, and unsaturated fats.
+There is no specific diet that helps everyone with rheumatoid arthritis.
+Many physicians and researchers studying the effects of nutrition in people with RA recommend a balanced diet with plenty of fresh fruit and vegetables, whole grains, and unsaturated fats.
 Maintaining a healthy weight can help reduce the severity and symptoms of RA.
-People with RA have a higher risk for developing dangerous conditions such as diabetes and heart disease.
+People with RA have a higher risk for developing dangerous conditions, such as diabetes and heart disease.
 A balanced, nutritious diet can help lower the risk.
-Some people with RA report reduced symptoms after they adopted an anti-inflammatory diet or when they avoid foods such as meat, dairy, or nightshade vegetables (tomatoes, potatoes, and related plants).
+Some people with RA report reduced symptoms after they adopted an anti-inflammatory diet or when they avoided foods such as meat, dairy, or nightshade vegetables (tomatoes, potatoes, and related plants).

 Some people with RA do not get sufficient amounts of certain nutrients.
 You can ask your doctor to test your blood levels of important nutrients and recommend nutritional supplements if needed.

 Any medication can cause side effects.
 Each RA treatment has specific potential side effects associated with it.
 This does not mean that anyone who takes that RA medication will experience all, most, or any of the side effects it can potentially cause.
 Some side effects are very common, while some are extremely rare.
-Risk for side effects may depend on whether you have other conditions, are taking certain other medications, or what your age or genetic background are.
-Your doctor can help you assess the risks and benefits of each RA treatment as they relate to your family medical history and condition.
+Risk for side effects may depend on your age and genetic background, and whether you are taking any other medications or have any other health conditions.
+Your doctor can help you assess the risks and benefits of each RA treatment as they relate to your medical history and condition.
 Read more about the side effects of individual treatments.